-It is preferring her to be direct and more open with me but it’s not only that.
+It is wishing for her to be more open with me but it’s not only that.

 Audrey’s fears used to surface up on dark nights.

-As a small girl she would come to our bed offering a stomach ache.
+As a little girl she would come to our bed offering a stomach ache.

-She would shudder against me briefly, until what made its way through her in sleep lay subdued.
+She would shudder against me briefly, until what made its way through her in sleep was subdued.